percona/postgresql-docs/docs/solutions/ha-architecture.md

 # Architecture layout

-The following diagram shows the architecture of a three-node PostgreSQL cluster with a single-primary node.
+As we discussed in the [overview of high availability](high-availability.md), the minimalist approach to a highly-available deployment is to have a three-node PostgreSQL cluster with the cluster management and failover mechanisms, load balancer and a backup / restore solution.

+The following diagram shows this architecture.

 ![Architecture of the three-node, single primary PostgreSQL cluster](../_images/diagrams/ha-architecture-patroni.png)